Property Title Defects Cured Through Extensive Investigation

 Our clients own valuable real estate on a popular Jackson County lake.
 A neighbor unilaterally tore down a fence that had stood for decades as the boundary line between the adjoining properties.
 After additional issues, the property owners retained our services and we initiated a lawsuit within days, which included convincing the Jackson judge to issue a temporary restraining order prohibiting the neighbor from causing any more damage.
 After a strategic discovery plan, we filed a motion for summary disposition and the judge ruled in our favor on our primary claim establishing the true and legal boundary line under the doctrine of acquiescence, as well as liability for trespassing.
 Through further negotiations, our clients obtained their desired relief from the neighbor, and the case was resolved in our clients' favor.
 Litigation attorney Brad A. Brelinski led the team.

 Years ago, a prominent, local Jackson couple relocated outside of Michigan for employment reasons.
 With the depressed real estate market during the Great Recession, they entered into a unique transaction to sell their Jackson County home and farm.
-In the years since, they have endured a buyer who has been in and out of state and bankruptcy courts in multiple cases.
+In the years since, they have endured a buyer who has been in and out of federal bankruptcy and state courts, having to defend themselves and their financial interests in multiple cases and appeals.
 Finally, the parties litigated their dispute in Jackson County and, after a heated trial, the Judge ruled in our clients' favor on every issue, and entered a judgment exceeding $275,000.
-Attorney Brad A. Brelinski led the bankruptcy and state court trial teams.
+The trial award was upheld on appeal.
+Attorney Brad A. Brelinski led the bankruptcy and state court litigation teams.

 Our Jackson-based law firm has an ongoing relationship with a local CPA and consulting firm with multiple offices throughout the State of Michigan.
 Part of our service includes debt collection and employment litigation.
 A CPA left the accounting firm and took a considerable amount of business with her.
 Fortunately for the CPA firm, it had proper employment agreements in place to protect its interests.
 After they attempted to resolve the issues on their own, without success, they turned to Curtis, Curtis & Brelinski for help.
 After reviewing the terms of the agreement for all available options, we immediately sent a thorough demand letter seeking reimbursement for the firm's financial damages, or we would file a lawsuit.
 Within a few weeks, we received a check at our office for payment in full.

-Our Jackson law firm is Michigan general counsel to an Ann Arbor based international technology company.
+Our Jackson law firm is Michigan general counsel to an Ann Arbor-based international technology company.
 The business was sued in Washtenaw County by an Ohio corporation for an alleged breach of contract arising out of their ongoing business relationship.
 Our civil litigation defense lawyers stepped in, analyzed the situation, and promptly filed a counter-claim against the Ohio company seeking significant financial damages.
-Shortly after, attorney Brad A. Brelinski and the opposing counsel negotiated a settlement, and resolved the case through a mutual dismissal of the lawsuit at no financial liability to our client.
+Shortly after, attorney Brad A. Brelinski and the opposing counsel negotiated a settlement, and resolved the case through a mutual dismissal of the lawsuit with no financial liability for our client.